MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 For more information on ONNX with Azure Machine Learning, see [Create and accelerate machine learning models](concept-onnx.md).

-### Deploy models
+### Deploy models as endpoints

 You can deploy trained machine learning models as [endpoints](concept-endpoints.md) locally or in the cloud.
-Deployments use CPU and GPU for inferencing.
+Deployments use CPUs and GPUs for inferencing.

-To deploy a model to an endpoint, you need to provide the following information:
+To deploy a model as an endpoint, you need to provide the following information:

 - The **model** used to score data submitted to the service or device.
 - An **entry script**, also called **scoring script**, that accepts requests, uses the models to score the data, and returns a response.